Haivision/srt/docs/API/API-socket-options.md

   (the service allows all clients to freely decide about encryption, or the server uses more elaborate rules for encryption).

-  - **Bidirectional in Rendezvous mode**: In Rendezvous mode it is not possible for a party to be "unknown", as it is with Listener mode, so both parties should set the same passphrase and the same key length, or both should leave the `SRTO_PBKEYLEN` option unchanged (which results in default 16).
+  - **Bidirectional in Rendezvous mode**: In Rendezvous mode it is assumed that the settings (including `PBKEYLEN`) are known at both ends. as it is with Listener mode, so both parties should set the same passphrase and the same key length, or both should leave the `SRTO_PBKEYLEN` option unchanged (which results in default 16).